Dylan Covey

-Dylan Charles Covey (born August 14, 1991) is an American professional baseball pitcher in the Los Angeles Dodgers organization.
-He has previously played in Major League Baseball (MLB) for the Chicago White Sox and Boston Red Sox, and in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys.
+Dylan Charles Covey (born August 14, 1991) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago White Sox, Boston Red Sox, Los Angeles Dodgers, and Philadelphia Phillies, and in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys.

 Covey was selected by the Milwaukee Brewers in the first round of the 2010 MLB draft.
 However, a physical examination performed by the Brewers diagnosed Covey with Type I diabetes.
-He, instead, chose to enroll at the University of San Diego, near his Pasadena, California, home, and played college baseball for the San Diego Toreros prior to being selected by the Oakland Athletics.
+He, instead, chose to enroll at the University of San Diego, 125 miles from his Pasadena, California, home, and played college baseball for the San Diego Toreros prior to being selected by the Oakland Athletics in the fourth round of the 2013 MLB draft.

+The White Sox selected Covey in the Rule 5 draft after the 2016 season and he made his MLB debut with the White Sox in 2017.
+He played for the White Sox through 2019, for the Red Sox in 2020, the Monkeys in 2021 and 2022, and the Dodgers in 2023.

 Career

 Amateur career

 Covey attended Maranatha High School in Pasadena, California, where he played for the school's baseball team.
 He pitched to a 1.30 earned run average (ERA) and a .131 batting average against in his four years at Maranatha.
 As a senior, Covey had a 7–1 win–loss record, a 0.40 ERA, and 138 strikeouts in 70 2/3 innings pitched.
 However, he lost 35 lbs that year, and could not regain the weight.

 The Milwaukee Brewers selected Covey in the first round, with the fourteenth overall selection, of the 2010 Major League Baseball draft.
 He indicated to the Brewers that he was likely to sign with them, but that he wanted a $2 million signing bonus.
 During his post-draft physical, Covey was diagnosed with Type I diabetes.
 He decided not to sign with the Brewers, as he needed time to adjust to having this condition.
 Covey's party was quoted as saying, "They [Milwaukee] knew they would have to do some special things for Dylan."
 He ended up turning down a $1.6 million signing bonus offer from Milwaukee.

 Covey enrolled at the University of San Diego (USD), and he played college baseball for the San Diego Toreros baseball team.
 At USD, Covey was near his parents and doctors whom he trusted to help him manage his condition.
 As Covey regained weight, he struggled as a freshman, pitching to a 1–3 record, a 7.60 ERA, and almost as many walks (28) as strikeouts (29).
 He improved in his sophomore year, with a 6–3 record and 3.32 ERA, but with 43 walks and 50 strikeouts across 81 innings.
 In 2012, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.
 As a junior, Covey had a 5–4 record, and a 5.05 ERA.